 Preparing for an appointment

-Here's some information to help you prepare for your appointment.
+Here's some information to help you get ready for your appointment.

 What you can do

 - Make a list of all the medications, vitamins, supplements and herbs you're taking.
-Even better, take the original bottles and a written list of the dosages and directions.
+Even better, take the original bottles and a list of the dosages and directions.

-- What might be causing my signs and symptoms?
+- What might be causing my symptoms?